 I’m interested in working with couples who want to find out about themselves and are interested in exploring their own inner lives, which requires a desire to be curious about the assumptions you make about your relationship and asks you to engage in different ways with your partner, which might be challenging to you both.

-The fee is $250 for this initial session and then $100 thereafter for 50-minute session.
 I will want you to fill out some paperwork before you come to first session that you will need email back to me.
 If you’re interested in this type of couples counseling, just give me a call and we will set something up and I will email you the intake forms.